• Skip to primary navigation

 Whistler’s Inn – photo via Booking.com

-The newest hotel in Jasper National Park is the Forest Park Hotel (formerly the Sawridge Inn) and opens its doors in June 2022.
-Located minutes from downtown, the entire hotel design is “wilderness-inspired” and is .
+The newest hotel in Jasper National Park is the Forest Park Hotel (formerly the Sawridge Inn).
+The beautifully renovated hotel opened its doors in June 2022 and is located minutes from downtown.
+The entire hotel design is “wilderness-inspired” and is a perfect spot to stay for those exploring the town or the national park.

 Forest Park Hotel in Jasper, Alberta